tliron/prudence/jst/README.md

     // ignored
     %>

-### Embed: `<%& filename_expr %>` or `<%& filename_expr, cachekey_expr %>`
+### Embed: `<%& filename_expr %>` or `<%& filename_expr, cachekey_expr %>` or `<%& filename_expr, cachekey_expr, cahegroups_expr %>`

 This tag allows another representation to write itself into this one.
-Both the "construct" and "present" hooks of the embedded representation are called, which means that if that representation has been cached (with a "context.cacheDuration" > 0) then it may retrieve from a cache.
-This can allow for powerful, fine-grained caching.
+Only the "present" hook of the embedded representation is called.
+However, the embedded representation can be cached if it sets "context.cacheDuration" > 0 in its "present".
+This is suitable for `.jst` files, which only have a "present" hook.

+The long forms allow you to set the "context.cacheKey" and even "context.cacheGroups" for the embedded representation *before* embedding it, acting a simple version of "construct".

 Note that the current context will be copied into the embedded context.
-This means that any variable you set can be accessed in the embedded context.
-The opposite does not happen in order to ensure that anything the embedded representation does to the context will not interfere with the current one.
+This means that any "context.variable" you set can be accessed in the embedded context.
+The opposite does not happen in order to help ensure that anything the embedded representation does to the context will not interfere with the current one.

-The long form allows you to set the "context.cacheKey" for the embedded representation *before* embedding it.
-Note that if you do so then you should *not* change the cache key in the embedded representation's "construct".

-Both ".js" and ".jst" files are supported.
-Example:
+Example of longest form:

-    The menu is: <%& 'fragments/menu.jst', 'menu:' + context.variables.name %>
+    The menu is: <%& 'fragments/menu.jst', 'menu:' + context.variables.name, ['person'] %>

 ### Expression: `<%= expr %>`